cbrandolino/log/books.md

 ## April 2019

+- The Book of Laughter and Forgetting, Milan Kundera, 3
 - Every Cradle is a Grave, Sarah Perry, 3.5
-- The Myths We Live By, Mary Midgley, 3.5
+- The Myths We Live By, Mary Midgley, 3
 - Nothing is true and anything is possible, Peter Pomerantsev, 3.5
 - The Mind is Flat, Nick Chater, 4.5